 or HIT THE NAIL WITH THE HAMMER Which nail do you mean, the shiny nail or the rusty nail? >SHINY The shiny nail is driven halfway into the piece of wood.
 ZORK uses many words in its descriptions that it will not recognize in your sentences.
 For example, you might read, "Above you, moonlit clouds flit across the evening sky."
 However, if ZORK doesn't recognize the words SKY or CLOUDS in your input, you can assume that the sky and clouds are not important to your completion of the story, except to provide you with a more vivid description of where you are or what is going on.
 ZORK recognizes over 600 words, nearly all that you are likely to use in your sentences.
 If ZORK doesn't know a word you used, or any of its common synonyms, you are almost certainly trying something that is not important in your adventure.
 Starting and Stopping Starting the story: Now that you know what to expect when you venture into the caverns of ZORK, it's time for you to "boot" your disk.
-To load ZORK, follow the instructions on the Reference Card in your ZORK I package.
+To load ZORK, follow the instructions on the Reference Card in your ZORK II package.
 Following the copyright notice and the release number of the story, you will see a description of the place where the story begins.

-Here's a quick exercise to help you get accustomed to interacting with ZORK I. Try typing the following next to the prompt (>): OPEN THE MAILBOX Then press the RETURN (or ENTER) key.
-ZORK I will respond with: Opening the mailbox reveals a leaflet.
+Here's a quick exercise to help you get accustomed to interacting with ZORK II.
+Try typing the following next to the prompt (>): EXAMINE THE LAMP Then press the RETURN (or ENTER) key.
+ZORK II will respond: The lamp is turned off.